MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Backup/v1.0.12/Remove-AzureRmBackupVault.md

 PS C:\>Get-AzureRmBackupVault -Name "Vault03" | Remove-AzureRmBackupVault
 ```

-This command gets the azure_2 Backup vault named Vault03 by using the **Get-AzureRmBackupVault** cmdlet.
+This command gets the Azure Backup vault named Vault03 by using the **Get-AzureRmBackupVault** cmdlet.
 The command passes that vault to the current cmdlet by using the pipeline operator.
 The current cmdlet removes the vault.